A Variety of Walks in Seefeld

 To visit Austria is to experience brilliant architecture in dramatic landscapes.
 Whether you travel through Austria's picture perfect countryside or stay in its imperial cities - architectural masterpieces are to be found everywhere.

 Burgenland is unlike anywhere else in Austria.
 Whereas Austria is known for rugged Alps, pirouette-inducing meadows or the excitement of Vienna, Burgenland sits on the edge of Central Europe’s vast Pannonian plain.

 More and more of us are trying to live a less energy-intense lifestyle.
 We choose organic products, reduce the consumption of energy and waste, and recycle.
 People who lead a green lifestyle at home would expect the same from their holiday destination.

 Austria’s vibrant wine scene has earned a worldwide reputation for quality and innovation, and is paired wonderfully with Austrian cuisine.
 The incredible thing about Austria is that all of its wine regions are easy to visit.
-In fact, once you step off the plane in Vienna, you have already arrived in one of the world’s most unique wine regions.
+In fact, once you step off the plane in Vienna, you've already arrived in one of the world’s most unique wine areas.

 Austria is located in a temperate climatic zone with a Central European climate influenced by the Atlantic climate.
 The four seasons all have typical temperatures and climatic characters.

 Often overshadowed by better known destinations, Burgenland is decidedly different.
 There are no high mountains here and very little snow, but 300 days of annual sunshine with a very mild climate.